 There are no genuine alternatives to credit sweeps.
 However, there are strategies you can use to clean up your credit.
 They include:

 Instead of turning to a company to repair your credit, you can take care of it yourself.
+Any legitimate credit repair strategies that a company can do, you can also do yourself for free.
 If you have incorrect items due to identity theft or other inaccurate entries on your credit report, you can dispute these with the credit bureaus.

 Note that credit repair is not a strategy for removing legitimate negative items.[6]

-You can also visit annualcreditreport.com.[7]
-If an item you dispute comes back as an error, this does not count as your free annual report.[8]
+You can visit annualcreditreport.com.[7]
+If an item you dispute comes back as an error, the credit bureau must give you the result in writing and a free copy of your credit report.
+This does not count as your free annual report.
+[8]

 With diligent monitoring of your credit report, you can catch mistakes early, and doing so can help alert you to other issues, including possible identity theft.
 If you find an error, you must dispute it with the credit reporting companies — Equifax, Experian and Transunion.